 Department.

-The department chairperson shall convene the Department Tenure Committee to consider all applications for tenure in the department.
+The department chairperson shall convene the Department Tenure and Promotion Committee to consider all applications for tenure and promotion to Associate Professor in the department.
 This committee shall consist of all of the tenured faculty in the department.
-If there are fewer than three persons from the applicant’s department or program qualified to serve on the departmental reviewing committee, a number of faculty members from outside the department sufficient to compose a departmental committee of three will be selected randomly by the dean of the academic college.
+If there are fewer than three persons from the applicant’s department or program qualified to serve on the departmental reviewing committee, a number of faculty members from outside the department sufficient to compose a departmental committee of three will be selected by the dean of the academic college in consultation with the department applicants.
 Faculty members qualified to be chosen for membership on the departmental committee are faculty members with tenure within the college with the rank of Associate Professor or Professor.
-The applicant and the department chair may each veto the selection of one committee nominee selected through the random selection process.
+The applicant and the department chair may each veto the selection of one committee nominee selected through the selection process.
 However, if there is no department chair or if the chair is the applicant, the dean of the college and the applicant may each veto one nominee.

 The committee shall elect its own chairperson.
 The committee shall vote "for" or "against" tenure and then return the application for tenure to the department chairperson.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas of teaching, scholarship, and service to the university.
+If the applicant is denied tenure and promotion to Associate Professor, the committee will include in the narrative a justification for their denial.
+Narratives must be forwarded and compiled at each level of the tenure and promotion procedure.

 The department chairperson shall make a recommendation and notify the applicant of the departmental recommendations if requested by the applicant.
 The chairperson shall forward the application to the dean of the college by the second Friday in November.
 If the department chairperson is applying for tenure, then the Department Tenure Committee shall forward the chairperson’s application directly to the dean by the above date.